 Why You Should Try This Recipe?

 You won’t believe how much there is to love about this healthy overnight muesli.
-Nutritious, fruity, and delicious to boot, this simple breakfast is a great way to use uncooked oats.
+Nutritious, fruity, and delicious to boot, this simple breakfast, adapted from my Homemade Muesli Recipe, is a great way to use uncooked oats.
 It is definitely worth adding to your collection of breakfast bowl recipes.

 - Only 10 minutes of prep and 3 simple steps are necessary to make this simple vegan breakfast.

-- Endlessly customizable, this easy recipe can be made a thousand different ways.
-Whether you want to make dairy free overnight oats or use a variety of fresh fruit, there’s a version for you!
+- Endlessly customizable, this easy recipe can be made in a thousand different ways.
+Whether you want to make dairy-free overnight oats or use a variety of fresh fruit, there’s a version for you!

 - This healthy breakfast recipe will keep you full and satisfied all morning, helping you feel full without sacrificing an ounce of flavor—just like my recipes for Fruit and Yogurt Parfait, Apple Cinnamon Oats and Chia Seed Oatmeal!

 - Packed with fiber and antioxidants, oats are healthy whole grains that have even been proven to lower cholesterol and improve blood sugar.